 In short, it’s an issue of quantity versus quality.
 You want quality!
 Make sure everything you do is given a proper review.
 Be it something brief or an entire five-section practice test.
 Take the time to deconstruct it thoroughly and analyze your performance.
 Look for any possible areas of improvement by comparing what you did with the recommended strategy for that concept.
 Do not let a limited amount of prep time dissuade you from spending a significant portion of it on self-reflection and review!

 Finally, don’t be afraid to start small and build if you still find yourself struggling.
-If Logical Reasoning is a weakness, an entire practice test with 50 questions is probably the best use of your time.
+If Logical Reasoning is a weakness, an entire practice test with 50 questions is probably not the best use of your time.
 Instead take a smaller selection of questions, even a single type if you have one that particularly troubles you.
 Work through those while timing yourself and then follow the process of comprehensive review/analysis described above.
 The idea is that, with a lot of work already under your belt, you should be able to efficiently address and eliminate these weaknesses.
 But you need to be precise in approaching them.

 I know this can feel tedious and tiresome, but you must have a clear understanding of where you are struggling and why if you want to eliminate your various points of difficulty prior to test day.
 A thorough, consistent process of self-analysis and review is the most reliable way to do just that.